This post may contain affiliate links. Please see my disclosure policy for more details.

 A basic dust and vacuum along with a wipe over of the kitchen and bathroom is advisable before the owners return.

-House sitting etiquette is different in every country, but in Australia local house sitters will usually charge a fee, whereas travellers tend to accept accommodation only.
+House sitting payment etiquette is different in every country, but in Australia local house sitters get paid, but travellers usually accept accommodation only as their payment.

-I started off house sitting for free accommodation only when I was backpacking, but quickly started charging a fee when I moved to Sydney long term.
+I started off house sitting Australia for free accommodation when I was backpacking, but quickly started charging a fee when I moved to Sydney to house sit long term.

-For travellers and those occasionally house sitting for their holidays, house sitting for no fee can be a great deal since travel accommodation is so expensive.
-I did it on my road trip and it was well worth it.
+For travellers and people house sitting for their holidays, house sitting for no fee can be a great deal, since travel accommodation is so expensive.
+I did it on my road trip, and it was well worth it.

 I’ve personally had lots go wrong on house sits, such as having to take pets to the vets without being paid for the time (seven times!) or discovering that pets aren’t toilet trained.